PostHog/posthog.com/contents/handbook/growth/sales/overview.md

 - **Speed:** We want to be highly reactive, low process, and reliant on other teams as little as possible to ship things.
 We want to get stuff wrong quickly, then iterate.

-- **Internal outreach:** We get hundreds of ICP signups to PostHog every week, and we want to make sure we're laser focused on ensuring they have the best possible experience with PostHog by proactively reaching out to them.
+- **Internal outreach:** We get hundreds of ICP signups to PostHog every week, and we want to make sure we're laser focused on ensuring they have the best possible experience with PostHog by proactively reaching out to them based on certain triggers.
+Some people call this 'warm outbound'.

 ### Things we might want to be great at but haven't tested yet